-What recent success has taught Xander Schauffele about playing under pressure
+What major success has taught Xander Schauffele about playing under pressure

 If practice and preparation were all it took to prevent nerves on the course, tour players would never get rattled.
 We hit a ton of practice shots and spend hours and hours preparing, and we have teachers and trainers and mental-game coaches sharing all kinds of sophisticated improvement techniques.